ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 ![Unreal AYON Tools Load](assets/unreal_ayon_menu_load.png)
 ![Unreal Layout Load](assets/unreal_load_animation.png)

-The animation itself will be imported in `/Content/AYON/Animations`.
+The animation itself will be imported in `/Content/AYON/Animations`..

+### Connecting animation to the sequence loaded from layout
-The animation will be added to the level sequence generated for the layout.
+You can connect your loaded animation sequence and camera to the level sequence loaded via layout loader.

 ### Updating